 50. If the reinsurer is not authorized, otherwise approved or certified to do business, the reinsurance is considered to be unauthorized.
 A liability is established to offset credit taken in various balance sheet accounts for reinsurance ceded to unauthorized reinsurers.
 Credit for reinsurance with unauthorized companies shall be permitted if the ceding entity holds securities or cash of the assuming entity equal to the reserve credit taken.
 Such deposits are to be held under the control of the ceding entity.
 Additionally, any securities held under such an arrangement must be investments that the ceding entity is allowed to make under the provision of the investment sections of the insurance statutes.
 Other permissible arrangements include irrevocable trusts or “clean” letters of credit.
 If the assuming entity is not licensed or is not an authorized reinsurer in the domiciliary state of the ceding entity or if the reinsurance does not meet required standards, the ceding entity must set up a net liability equal to the following:

-Reserve credits taken including any IMR liability adjustment; plus
+Reserve credits taken, which shall include all net positive IMR derecognized as a result of the reinsurance transaction, but shall exclude all net negative IMR derecognized as a result of the reinsurance transactions; plus

 Claim liability credits taken on paid and unpaid (in course of settlement) claims recoverable; plus